Digital-Defiance/ecies-lib/README.md

 // 3.
 Optional: create throwaway profiles without registering them const temporaryDefaults = DefaultsRegistry.create({ BcryptRounds: 8 });

+// 4.
+Clean up when a profile is no longer needed unregisterRuntimeConfiguration('performance-first');
 ```

+### Available helpers

+All helpers live in `src/defaults.ts` and are re-exported from the package entry point:

+- **`Defaults`** – immutable snapshot of the baked-in configuration.
+It exposes `Defaults.ECIES`, `Defaults.PBKDF2`, regexes, and other primitives used across the library.
+- **`createRuntimeConfiguration(overrides, base?)`** – clones a base configuration, applies partial overrides (deep merge), validates invariants, and returns a deeply frozen instance without touching the registry.
+- **`DefaultsRegistry`** – registry API with `get`, `register`, `create`, `listKeys`, `has`, `unregister`, and `clear`.
+Registered profiles are validated and frozen, so consumers can safely share references.
+- **Convenience functions** – `getRuntimeConfiguration`, `registerRuntimeConfiguration`, `unregisterRuntimeConfiguration`, and `clearRuntimeConfigurations` wrap the registry for common flows.
+- **Regex exports** – `PASSWORD_REGEX` and `MNEMONIC_REGEX` are exported alongside the defaults for consumers that need the raw patterns.

-Every profile returned by the registry is deeply frozen and validated so the low-level invariants (public key sizes, checksum parameters, etc.) stay consistent.
-Use `clearRuntimeConfigurations()` in tests to reset to the library defaults.
+Every configuration produced by these helpers is deeply frozen and validated so low-level invariants (public key length, recipient counts, checksum parameters, etc.) stay consistent.
+Use `clearRuntimeConfigurations()` in tests to reset back to the default profile.

+> **Tip:** Services such as `ECIESService`, `Pbkdf2Service`, `AESGCMService`, and `PasswordLoginService` accept their respective configuration slices as constructor parameters.
+Wire them up with values from `getRuntimeConfiguration(key)` to scope behavior per feature area or tenant.

 ## Secure primitives & value objects